-17 We have only talked about the bias-variance trade-off for regression.
-The
+We have only talked about the bias-variance trade-off for regression.
+The hold.
+We first define an optimal classifier for a loss function $\ell$ .

-18 development for classification is not very different and same principles for a loss function l .
 The bias, variance of a given classifier f(x; D)relative to this optimal classifier and the Bayes error are given by